 The fellowship positions are funded through the Psychology Division's budget.
-The salary for fellowship years 1 and 2 will be set according to the NIH stipend for research postdocs for the applicable fiscal year, which is currently \$56,484 and \$56,880 for 1st and 2nd year postdocs for FY 2023 (FY 2024 not yet determined/published as of 09/2023).
+The salary for fellowship years 1 and 2 will be set according to the NIH stipend for research postdocs for the applicable fiscal year, which is currently \$61,008 and \$61,428 for 1st and 2nd year postdocs for FY 2024 (FY 2025 not yet determined/published as of 09/2024).
 Fellows have the option to purchase employer-sponsored medical, dental, and vision benefits for themselves, with the additional option of adding family members at a standard price.
 Fellows are also entitled to participate in the medical school's 403B plan.
 In addition to 11 paid BCM holidays (including 7 set holidays and 4 other "floating" holidays with dates selected by the employee) and 12 sick days, fellows are given 15 days to be used for vacation and personal days as well as 5 days for professional release time for conferences and other professional development activities approved by the training director.
-Per current BCM policy, fellows are able to obtain coverage under the Family and Medical Leave Act (FMLA) immediately following hire if unpaid leave is required.
+Per current BCM policy, fellows are able to obtain coverage through BCM Medical Leave immediately following hire if unpaid leave is required.
 Fellowship graduation remains contingent upon completion of fellowship requirements within the defined 2-year window.
-Additionally, fellows who have been employed > 1 year can access up to \$2,500 for tuition and required books when taking formal, approved graduate courses at BCM, Rice, or the University of Houston.
-Professional funds to be used toward pursuit of licensure (e.g., EPPP) and/or toward other professional endeavors (e.g., virtual conference attendance/registration, poster printing, etc.) are expected to be available at a total of \$2,060 per training year, with policy on approved spending procedure to be provided upon start of fellowship.
+Additionally, fellows who have been employed ≥ 1 year can access up to \$2,500 for tuition and required books when taking formal, approved graduate courses at BCM, Rice, or the University of Houston.
+Professional funds to be used toward pursuit of licensure and/or toward other professional endeavors (e.g., virtual conference attendance/registration, poster printing, etc.) are expected to be available at a total of \$3,000 across the two year fellowship (\$2,050 during year one to cover conference travel, the cost of licensure, and EPPP and \$950 during year two to cover conference travel) with policy on approved spending procedure to be provided upon start of fellowship.
 Confirmation and determination of amounts, while not expected, are subject to change given yearly budget reviews as mandated by the institution.